blue-hexagon/ShellMagic/README.md

 1. Bash uses the enviromental variable `$IFS` to determine the delimiter which by default is set to whitespace.

 ### Double Parentheses: (( ))
 *Used for integer arithmetic and modifying variables.
-HOWEVER, you it does not output any variables!!
+HOWEVER, will not output any variables!!
 Variables modified inside the parentheses will stick however.*

 #### Examples
 `i=4 ; (( i += 4 )) ; echo "${i}"` will output `8`.